DTFN/dtfn/README_ethermint.md

 files with reasonable defaults and money allocated into a predefined account.
 If you installed from binary or docker please download these default files [here](https://github.com/tendermint/ethermint/tree/develop/setup).

-You can choose where to store the ethermint files with `--datadir`.
-For this guide, we will use `~/.ethermint`, which is a reasonable default in most cases.
+You can choose where to store the gelchain files with `--datadir`.
+For this guide, we will use `~/.gelchain`, which is a reasonable default in most cases.

-Before you can run ethermint you need to initialise tendermint and ethermint with their respective genesis states.
+Before you can run gelchain you need to initialise tendermint and gelchain with their respective genesis states.
 Please switch into the folder where you have the initialisation files.
 If you installed from source you can just follow these instructions.